Einheit 1.2 (online)

 Throughout the semester we will use clips from “Nicos Weg” to help practice what we are learning in this course.
 Nicos Weg is a video series developed by Deutsche Welle.
 Feel free to use other parts of the series if you want to practice more.
 If you have trouble figuring out how to complete the exercises, please go to this link and scroll to “exercises” and read about how the activities are to be completed.

-Watch the video here.
+If you want extra practice on “introducing yourself”, watch the video here.
 Then click on “start” under the video and do the exercises.

 - hello © Alexas_Fotos is licensed under a Public Domain license